bnb-chain/greenfield-storage-provider/docs/modules/common/task.md

     // InitReplicatePieceTask inits the ReplicatePieceTask by ObjectInfo, params,
     // task priority, timeout and max retry.
     InitReplicatePieceTask(object *storagetypes.ObjectInfo, params *storagetypes.Params, priority TPriority, timeout int64, retry int64)
-    // GetSealed returns an indicator whether successful seal object on greenfield
+    // GetSealed returns an indicator whether successful seal object on mechain
     // after replicate pieces, it is an optimization method.
 ReplicatePieceTask and
     // SealObjectTask are combined.
 Otherwise, the two tasks will be completed in
     // two stages.
 If the combination is successful and the seal object is successful,